OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reading.rst

     seventh_slsqp_iteration_case = cr.driver_cases.get_case('rank0:SLSQP|6')
     print('Value of pz.z after 7th iteration of SLSQP =', seventh_slsqp_iteration_case.desvars['pz.z'])

 If a user would like to access the user-defined metadata on a given system or the scaling factors, the CaseReader also has a `system_metadata` dictionary.
-Accessing this data for `pz.z` would look like:
+Note that the case recorder does need to be explicitly added to a system in order for its metadata to be recorded.
+Accessing this data for `pz` would look like:

 .. code-block:: console